 All new cars will be fitted with speed limiters this year.
 This system will alert drivers if they are driving above the speed limit and if ignored, will override you and reduce the speed.

 However, you will be able to override the car in certain circumstances, such as overtaking.
-More information on speed limiters can be found in our previous article.

 There has been a lot of controversy regarding the safety of smart motorways and the government has said there will be a five-year delay in rolling them out to have a full investigation into them.